skorasaurus/norgs14/README.md

 (I'm going with the presumption that I'm not going to convince them to use qgis overnight, but show them what's possible using open data and open programs...)

+GEOJSON

+- used to  store geometries of web maps;
+- JSON (javascript object notation)
+- machine readable, makes it really powerful for scripting and automation!
+- designed for web maps

+ (topojson)

+D3 at all?

 So, what cool projects are going on?

 openaddresses !